90zlaya/php-library/README.md

 composer run phpcs
 ```

-If you want to find out more about specific rules, open [ruleset.xml](ruleset.xml) file which is located in root directory.
+If you want to find out more about specific rules, open [phpcs.xml](phpcs.xml) file which is located in root directory.

 ## Bug analysis